ianrmurphy/oscc_wiki/Brake.md

 The accumulator has a pressure sensor for detecting the pressure of the fluid built up in the accumulator.
 The accumulator pump is a high current (~30 Amps) pump and can be operated at a slow or fast speed.

-Using an Arduino, a PID controller is built to mange the pressures of the brake cylinders at the wheel.
+Using an Arduino, a PID controller is built to manage the brake cylinder's pressure at the wheel.
 The brake pressure of each wheel is controlled by pulsing the solenoids to fill pressure to the wheels, checking the pressure, and then either increasing or decreasing based on the new pressure reading until the target pressure is reached.
 The PWM duty cycle of the solenoids is a function of the PID controller.

 There is small "stop light switch" on the brake pedal.
 This switch controls the brake lights and communicates to the ECU that the brake pedal has been depressed.
 If the Kia Soul brakes without pressure being increased at the wheels and the brake pedal has not been depressed, the car throws a fault.
 Because of this it is necessary to emulate the stop light switch with our control unit.